davidmoten/sonatype-parent/README.md

 Parent pom.xml to ease deployment to Maven Central

-I've been using this for years now and have made hundreds of releases to Maven Central with one line commands across some 40 different open source projects.
+I've been using this since 2014 and have made hundreds of releases to Maven Central with one line commands across some >50 different open source projects.
 Enjoy!

 Update:  June 2025, now using non-legacy publishing, still going strong, I release nearly every week with this.